ZigaVukcevicDev/code-quest/README.md

 Visit [http://localhost:4200](http://localhost:4200) for the client and [http://localhost:3000](http://localhost:3000) for the API.

+### Design system

+See [design system page](http://localhost:4200/design-system) for styling guides, elements or components which you can reuse.

+This is always a **good entry point** to start development.
+If you develop something new, please add it to this page, so next developer can pick it up.

 ## VSC plugins for smoother DX

 - [Tailwind Config Viewer](https://marketplace.visualstudio.com/items?itemName=KalimahApps.tailwind-config-viewer)